 Disinformation and Misinformation 101: Definitions

-This blog post, written by members of the Library's Information Integrity Team, is a new series that covers disinformation and other related subjects.
+This blog post, written by members of the Library's Information Integrity Team, is part of a new series that covers disinformation and other related subjects.
 The goal is to help create a well-informed citizenry of active participants who shape our world.

 DISINFORMATION is false information created and spread purposefully to deceive people for financial gain, for political power, to create chaos or confusion, or for satire.
 It can take the form of an outright lie, a photo taken out of context leading the viewer to a false conclusion, a doctored image, or a video showing someone saying something they never actually said (called a “deep fake”).